Plant and leaf hoppers

 Hopper burn

-Severe infestations can result in “hopper burn”, the yellowing, browning and drying of the plant as a result of feeding by large numbers of hoppers.
+Severe infestations can result in “hopper burn”, the yellowing, browning, and drying of the plant as a result of feeding by large numbers of hoppers.
 Older leaves turn progressively yellow from the tip to the midpoint of the leaf, then gradually dry up and die.
 Hopper burn typically begins in patches but can spread rapidly as the hoppers move from dying plants to adjacent plants.
 It normally does not appear until the crop reaches the milk or dough stage.
 In its vegetative stage rice can tolerate high hopper densities without any obvious damage symptoms.
-In severe cases hoppers can cause total crop loss.
+In severe cases, hoppers can cause total crop loss.

 BIOLOGY